Progress report for SW22-936

 Research

-Comparison of application methods (Objective 2): Similar to Objective 1, demonstrations will be established in each producers’ field consisting of a no weevil treatment, the standard producer practice, a postplant aqueous application of H. indica, an EPN-infected cadaver application of H. indica, a postplant aqueous application of S. feltiae, and an EPN-infected cadaver application of S. feltiae.
-EPN will be applied when the sweet potato roots begin to swell.
+Comparison of application methods (Objective 2): Similar to Objective 1, demonstrations will be established in each producers’ field consisting of a no weevil treatment, the standard producer practice, a postplant aqueous application of the EPN, an EPN-infected cadaver, and a postplant application of EPN formulated in sponge.
+EPN applicaiton will commence 2 weeks after planting and continue monthly until harvest.
 Application rates will all be equivalent to 2 x 109 IJs/ha.
-One-week-old EPN-infected cadavers will be used.
 At harvest, sweet potato yield will be recorded.
 Weevil damage to the swollen roots will be evaluated and a random 1 kg swollen root sample will be assayed for weevil population density.
 Data will be analyzed for variance and differences among treatments.

 Outreach: Video will be taken of the spray application and bomb application to educate growers in the appropriate techniques to apply EPN for sweet potato management.
 Field days will be scheduled to highlight efficacy and differences among treatments and to educate other growers of EPN as a management tool.